toaderflorin/florintoader/_posts/2016-12-08-game-engines.markdown

 ### Wolfenstein ###

-This game is considered by many the grand father of 3D shooters. because light exhibits all sorts of wave like effects such as interference etc.
+This game is considered by many the grand father of 3D shooters.

 <iframe width="740" height="415" src="https://www.youtube.com/embed/561sPCk6ByE" frameborder="0" allowfullscreen></iframe>